Coal-seam fire: United States

 Many coalfields in the US are subject to spontaneous ignition.
 The federal Office of Surface Mining (OSM) maintains a database (AMLIS), which in 1999 listed 150 fire zones.
 In mid-2010, according to OSM, more than 100 fires were burning beneath nine states, most of them in Colorado, Kentucky, Pennsylvania, Utah and West Virginia.
 Some geologists say that many fires go unreported, so that the actual number of them may be nearer to 200, across 21 states.

 In Pennsylvania, 45 fire zones are known, the most famous being the Centralia mine fire in the Centralia mine in the hard coal region of Columbia County, which has been burning since 1962.
 Burning Mine, near Summit Hill, caught fire in 1859.

-In Colorado, coal fires have arisen as a consequence of fluctuations in the groundwater level, which can increase the temperature of the coal up to 300 °C, enough to cause it to spontaneously ignite.

 The Powder River Basin in Wyoming and Montana contains some 800 billion tons of brown coal, and the Lewis and Clark Expedition (1804 to 1806) reported fires there.
 Fires have been a natural occurrence in this area for about three million years and have shaped the landscape.
 For example, an area about 4,000 square kilometres in size is covered with coal clinker, some of it in Theodore Roosevelt National Park, where there is a spectacular view of fiery red coal clinker from Scoria Point.